klenioaraujo/Reformulating-Transformers-for-LLMs/e-book/prologue_new.md

 That's how I've always approached technology, and it's how I still work today.
 The ΨQRH framework I present in this book is nothing more than that—a recipe.
 Everything in life is a recipe, and the beauty lies in understanding which ingredients complement each other and in what proportions.

+GIPONA was built using Microsoft's text-to-speech technologies that were already mature by 2006—tools that had been evolving since the early days of Windows.
+The voice synthesis wasn't revolutionary; what made GIPONA special was the personal touch, the context-aware responses, the fact that she knew when someone had a birthday and cared enough to say something about it.

+But even as I was building GIPONA, I could envision something much grander.
+I imagined a system where you could simply say "Hey Computer" and have it respond intelligently to any question, combining voice recognition with natural language processing and vast databases of knowledge.
+It wasn't beyond the realm of possibility—all the core technologies already existed.
+Speech recognition software was available, text-to-speech was mature, and search engines were becoming sophisticated.
+It was just a matter of combining the right ingredients in the right proportions.
+The recipe was there; someone just needed to cook it.

-Years later, when I first encountered "Hey Google" around 2011 or 2012, I was absolutely amazed.
-Here was a device that could understand human speech and provide intelligent responses at a scale and sophistication that made my little GIPONA seem quaint.
-When Siri came along, I was equally fascinated.
-These were miracles of engineering, proof that we were entering a new era of human-machine interaction.
+Years later, when I first encountered "Hey Google" around 2011 or 2012, I wasn't amazed by the impossibility of it—I was amazed that it had taken so long.
+Here was exactly what I had imagined five years earlier, finally brought to life at scale.
+When Siri came along, I was equally fascinated, but also slightly frustrated.
+These weren't miracles of engineering; they were the inevitable result of combining technologies that had been waiting to be married together.

 But something was missing from these interactions, something that reminded me of the difference between the old indigenous man's music and a digital recording of music.
 The technology was impressive, but it lacked what he would have called "Py"—the passion, the love, the organic connection that makes communication meaningful rather than merely functional.
 Even GIPONA, primitive as she was, had felt more personal because she was crafted with care for the specific people who would interact with her daily.

-During this same period, I witnessed the evolution and eventual abandonment of systems like AlexNet, which was truly revolutionary for its time.
+During this same period, I witnessed the evolution and eventual abandonment of systems like AlexNet, which emerged in 2012 and was truly revolutionary for its time.
 The network was a marvel of architecture, achieving breakthrough results in image recognition.
 Everything has its proper time in technology, and AlexNet arrived exactly when the world needed it.
 The early personal assistants were fantastic for their era, but they weren't mature enough to meet the expectations that people naturally developed for AI helpers.

 Then came the corporate cycles of embrace and abandonment that characterized the early 2010s.
 Google, in particular, went through a phase of acquiring everything in sight, launching ambitious projects, and then—seemingly overnight—deciding to discontinue products that millions of people had come to rely on.
 I remember receiving those heartbreaking emails: "Product X is being discontinued."
 It generated enormous frustration among users, myself included.

 I had been such an admirer of Google's tools that I practically had a shrine to the company in my home.
 But as they began cutting services and abandoning projects, my love turned to something closer to resentment.
 It was like a relationship that goes sour—one day you're completely devoted, the next you're analyzing every flaw and feeling betrayed by promises that weren't kept.

 This pattern of technological abandonment taught me something important about our adolescent relationship with digital tools: we create powerful systems without considering their human impact, without understanding that technology becomes part of people's lives in ways that transcend mere functionality.

+The frustration wasn't just about discontinued products—it was about watching companies fail to see obvious connections that were right in front of them.
+The same way I had imagined "Hey Google" years before it existed, I could see other inevitable convergences that the industry was missing.
+The ingredients were always there, scattered across different companies and research labs, waiting for someone to recognize the recipe.

 When Google threw away BERT and other advanced language models in their various corporate reorganizations, other teams found those discarded technologies and, combined with academic research on chat systems and transformer architectures, created the commercial products that eventually became ChatGPT and other modern AI assistants.